davidmfinol/davidmfinol.github.io/gameci-3_linuxbuild.md

 For details on deploying the WebGL build, see [GameCI 4: Deploy with Linux](gameci-4_linuxdeploy.html).

 ## Continue
-If you have decided that you would like to read about all the jobs in order, I'd recommend continuing with [GameCI 4: Deploy with Linux](gameci-4_linuxdeploy.html).
+I recommend continuing with [GameCI 4: Deploy with Linux](gameci-4_linuxdeploy.html).